 The City has reviewed development charge incentive opportunities.
-This Plan offers two development charges assistance programs under Section 5.6: 1) a Development Charges Deferral Program, allowing for development charge deferrals for two years; and 2) an ARU Development Charges Waiver Program, applicable to a third ARU on a property.
+This Plan offers two development charges assistance programs under Section 5.6:

+1) an Affordable Rental Development Charges Interest-Free Deferral Program, allowing for interest-free development charges payments deferrals for two years in accordance with the Development Charges Act, 1997 payment schedule for rental housing, starting at occupancy; and

+2) an ARU Development Charges Waiver Program, applicable to a third ARU on a property.

-In addition to incentives offered through this CIP, the opportunity exists for development charge exemptions for affordable residential rental units under Section 4.1(2) of the Development Charges Act, 1997.
+In addition to incentives offered through this CIP, the opportunity exists for development charge exemptions for affordable residential rental units under Section 4.1(2) of the Development Charges Act, 1997 (DCA).
 Units to which the exemptions apply must be subject to agreements that provide for them to remain affordable residential units for a minimum of 25 years.
 Units must also be rented to a tenant at arm's length with the landlord.
 Where new affordable rental units are proposed in an existing rental residential building, the building must contain four or more residential units.